FBI Recruiting Agents &

 for students to take part in its “Career Experience Program.”
 Both of these

-announcements have been open for many months.
-Long closing dates often indicate
+Announcements are open for many months.
+Long closing dates often indicate a need

-At the time of this writing NASA had posted Vacancies for the following
+At present NASA has posted Vacancies for the following occupations:

 Contract Specialist (GS-1102)

-Recruitment is ongoing at all NASA centers to replace those who retire or
+Recruitment is ongoing at all centers to replace those who retire or quit.

 New college graduates and experienced professionals in science and engineering,